 - Some of the common situations are when a homeowner loses his or her business or job or a demotion from their current job

-- Unexpected prolonged illness is another common reason
+- An unexpected prolonged illness is another common reason

 - Illness or medical issues where homeowners are hospitalized and cannot work due to their medical situation or illness stops the flow of regular income

-- Other cases is when the working spouse dies
+- Other cases are when the working spouse dies

-- The household cannot afford to make the monthly housing payment due to the drop of income or no income
+- The household cannot afford to make the monthly housing payment due to the drop in income or no income

 - Divorce is another common reason where homeowners not just face foreclosure but also are forced into bankruptcy

 - Excessive credit obligations and unexpected major housing repairs can set any homeowner back